-The Nature Trust of British Columbia is raising funds to protect 13 acres (5.2 hectares) of precious wildlife habitat along the Kw’a’luxw (Englishman) River at 130 Shelly Road.
-We need to raise $350,000 to ensure that this culturally and ecologically important river corridor remains protected for generations to come.
+The Nature Trust of British Columbia has now protected 13 acres (5.2 hectares) of precious wildlife habitat along the Kw’a’luxw (Englishman) River at 130 Shelly Road.
+Thank you to our donors for helping us reach our $350,000 goal to ensure that this culturally and ecologically important river corridor remains protected for generations to come.

 For over 40 years, The Nature Trust of BC has diligently worked with our partners to protect the Kw’a’luxw (Englishman) River and watershed.
 We have made significant strides in recent years with the protection of two conservation areas – the Emil Anderson Legacy Forest and Wilson Nature Park.
 However, there is still more work to be done, and we need your help to protect Shelly Road forever.